General FAQs

 Live Scan is the electronic process used to obtain fingerprints.
 Fingerprints previously were obtained using ink and cardstock quality cards.
 In the past ink cards took months or even years to analyze.
 Technological advances now enable us to digitally obtain prints, and then electronically transmit the images to the Department of Justice for review.

 Yes.
 Our San Rafael office is by appointment, only and can be reached at 415/473-7286.
 You may also schedule an appointment for the San Rafael office location online at: Live Scan Appointment.
-The Marin City substation offers same day appointments; subject to staff availability and can be reached at 415/473-5394.

 You must bring a completed Live Scan request form (triplicate form or three copies with at least one original), a valid identification card, and fee payment.
 The fees can be paid by an agency billing number (established by DOJ prior to appointment), cash, or check.